Community-Based Leadership and Development

 Notes:

-1. If a course changes to be non-ASL or community-engaged it will no longer count toward this list, to be determined by the Director of the Urban & Regional Studies Program.
+1. If a course changes to not be designated as PBL Level 3 it will no longer count toward this list, to be determined by the Director of the Urban & Regional Studies Program.

-2. Students may petition to transfer in 3 of the 15 required credits
+2. Students may petition to transfer in 3 of the required credits.

-3. A minimum 2.5 GPA in the courses within the certficate is required.
+3. A minimum 2.5 GPA in the courses within the certificate is required.

 4. Number of Pass/Fail Classes Allowed: 1